Adding battery storage for existing solar panels enables a variety of benefits:

-How do I know if I need more than one battery?
+How do I know if I need more than one solar battery?

 If your home solar system is larger than 7.6kW with a single inverter, we recommend installing two batteries to store all of the energy your home solar system is producing.

-How will I know if my battery is working?
+How will I know if my solar battery is working?